Things To Do in London in November

 If you’re interested in learning more about the city of London, you might want to consider taking one of our pay-what-you-wish walking tours.

-We offer a variety of tours which cover several different areas including the following options:
+We offer a variety of tours that cover several different areas including the following options:

 - Soho, Piccadilly Circus, Chinatown